decarbonizer/decarbonizer/README.md

 npx lerna bootstrap
 ```

+### Backend Configuration

+The backend requires a MongoDB connection in order to run properly.
+The connection string must be configured in the [`packages/backend/.env`](./packages/backend/.env) file.
+To get started, you can copy and rename the [`packages/backend/.env.example`](./packages/backend/.env.example)
+file and fill it with your custom values.

 ### Running the Frontend and Backend

 To run **both** the frontend and backend project at the same time, simply run `npm start` in the